HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-15-deliverable-reporting-strategy.md

 Our recommended approach to limiting the deliverables that are included in reporting should consider the following criteria:

 - The logic for including a 30k deliverable in reporting should be clear and easy to understand
-- Users should be able to add or remove a given 30k deliverable from reports without having to change the underlying logic
+- Users should be able to add or remove a given 30k deliverable from reports without having to change the underlying report logic or make changes to individual GitHub Issues
 - If necessary, users should be able to change the reporting logic without rewriting significant sections of the source code

 ## Options considered